mixmide/mixmide/README.md

 - [VK course: Algorithms and Data Structures, spring 2025](https://github.com/mixmide/VK-course_Algorithms-and-Data-Structures) — VK course "Algorithms and Data structures" for students of Moscow State University and MIPT, spring 2025.
 - [Course on Unstructured Data Analysis (24/25)](https://github.com/mixmide/unstructured_data_analysis_2024) — A course on Unstructured Data Analysis from the Department of Algorithmic Languages at the Faculty of Computational Mathematics and Cybernetics, 5th semester.
 - [Special course "Automatic extraction of knowledge from texts" (23/24)](https://github.com/mixmide/automatic_extraction_of_knowledge_from_texts_course_2024) — A special course from the Department of Algorithmic Languages at the Faculty of Computational Mathematics and Cybernetics, MSU.
-- [XML to JSON Converter in Haskell, spring 2025](https://github.com/mixmide/haskell_CMC_MSU_workshop) — A practical assignment in Haskell, spring 2025.
+- [XML to JSON Converter in Haskell, spring 2025](https://github.com/mixmide/haskell_CMC_MSU_workshop) — A practical assignment in Haskell, CMC MSU, spring 2025.
 - [Workshop on Formal Languages and Automata, spring 2025](https://github.com/mixmide/MSU_Formal-languages-and-automata_course) — Workshop on Formal Languages and Automata, CMC MSU, spring 2025.
 - [Course on System Programming (23/24)](https://github.com/mixmide/SP_2024) — A course is in the 2nd year of the CMC Faculty, 4th semester.
 - [Course on Operating Systems (23/24)](https://github.com/mixmide/OS_2023) — A course is in the 2nd year of the CMC Faculty, 3rd semester.